Valsorim98/Internship/Task8/configure_SDM120/README.md

 ---
 # HELP:

+* To be able to work with the power analyzer you have to turn its power on and connect it to your computer, if you just want to read from it.
+But if you want to write to the power analyzer you have to push and hold the **SET** button for 2-3 seconds, then the numbers disappear and now you can see **set** on the display.
+Now the device is ready to be written on and you can do the changes.
+After the changes are made you must do a power cycle.

 * The functions for changing the device ID and device baudrate will only work if the user gives a proper input (integer).
 For example:

 * For new device ID: The numbers from 1 ~ 247.